gluwer/azure-table-node/README.md

 * creating, deleting and listing tables
 * creating, updating, querying and deleting entities
-* batch operation support,
+* batch operation support
-* using
+* generating SAS (Shared Access Signature) and using it for authentication

-What is planned in the future:
+What will likely be added in the future:

-* SAS (Shared Access Token) generation
 * get and set service properties

 Usage